 Use this option to permanently delete your dashboard.
 You are prompted to confirm deletion.

 Search, view, or create dashboards and lists on the Dashboard List page.
-By default, this is the landing page after you login to Datadog.
-To change the default landing page for your organization, contact Datadog support.

 To create a dashboard list, click on the New List + button in the upper right.